Heatwave Hurricane ➔ ⓱

 Our team have recreated both versions of ‘Heatwave’.

-Full updated and finished 2005 version is available for download on our relaunched Patreon!
+Rough Mix of 2005 version is available for download on our Patreon!

-Full rough mix of 2006 version you can find in hidden section of our site!
+Rough mix of 2006 version you can find on our Bandcamp!
 Enjoy!

 It’s an interesting track because it’s hard to put it either in AONO or IMD era sound-wise – ‘Heatwave’ is somewhere in the middle and doesn’t sound similar to anything Liam has ever done.
 It’s dynamic and bouncy tune.